AleksLim13/C-Mutliple-Choice-Quiz/README.md

 # C-Mutliple-Choice-Quiz
-Multiple choice quiz framework as easy asjustable to any use case
+This is a mmultiple choice quiz framework as easy asjustable to any use case.
+The main classes are _2018Movies.cs, GameSignUp.cs, Movie.cs, MoviesLoader.cs, MultipleChoices.cs, Player.cs, Round.cs, Scores.cs, RoundsManager.cs, MainPage.xamls.cs.
+The data beans are Player.cs, Movie.cs, and _2018Movies.cs.
+All data beans classes have full CRUD and a master list field in their respective classes.
+MoviesLoader.cs aggregates _2018Movies.cs and Movie.cs.
+MultipleChoices.cs is an independent class.
+It has data fields for 4 different options and stores the question and answer as well.